voxpupuli/puppet-misp/README.md

 * `rpz_ttl` - The TTL of the zone file.
 By default set to '1w'.
 * `rpz_ns` - The RPZ ns.
 By default set to 'localhost'.
 * `rpz_email` - The e-mail address specified in the SOA portion of the zone file.
 By default set to 'root.localhost'.
+* `zeromq_enable` - Enables or disables the pub/sub feature of MISP.
+By default set to false.
+* `zeromq_port` - The port that the pub/sub feature will use.
+By default set to 50000.
+* `zeromq_redis_host`- Location of the Redis db used by MISP and the Python PUB script to queue data to be published.
+By default set to 'localhost'.
+* `zeromq_redis_port` - The port that Redis is listening on.
+By default set to 6379.
+* `zeromq_redis_password` - The password, if set for Redis.
+Emtpy by default.
+* `zeromq_redis_database` - The database to be used for queuing messages for the pub/sub functionality.
+By default set to '1'.
+* `zeromq_redis_namespace` - The namespace to be used for queuing messages for the pub/sub functionality.
+By default set to 'mispq'.
 * `sightings_anonymise` - Enabling the anonymisation of sightings will simply aggregate all sightings instead of showing the organisations that have reported a sighting.
 By default set to false.
 * `sightings_policy` - This setting defines who will have access to seeing the reported sightings.
 0 means event owner, 1 event owner and sighting reporter and 2 means everyone.
 By default set to 0.
 * `sightings_enable` - When enabled, users can use the UI or the appropriate APIs to submit sightings data about indicators.
 By default set to false.
+* `sightings_range` - Set the range in which sightings will be taken into account when generating graphs.
+For example a sighting with a sighted_date of 7 years ago might not be relevant anymore.
+Setting given in number of days, default is 365 days.
+* `customauth_enable` - Enable this functionality if you would like to handle the authentication via an external tool and authenticate with MISP using a custom header.
+By default set to false.
+* `customauth_header` - Set the header that MISP should look for here.
+If left empty it will default to the Authorization header.
+By default set to 'Authorization'.
+* `customauth_use_header_namespace` - Use a header namespace for the auth header - default setting is enabled.
+* `customauth_required` -   If this setting is enabled then the only way to authenticate will be using the custom header.
+Altnertatively you can run in mixed mode that will log users in via the header if found, otherwise users will be redirected to the normal login page.
+By default set to false.
+* `customauth_only_allow_source` - If you are using an external tool to authenticate with MISP and would like to only allow the tool's url as a valid point of entry then set this field.
+Empty by default.
+* `customauth_name` - The name of the authentication method, this is cosmetic only and will be shown on the user creation page and logs.
+By default set to 'External authentication'
+* `customauth_disable_logout` - Disable the logout button for users authenticate with the external auth mechanism.
+By default set to true.
+* `customauth_custom_password_reset` - Provide your custom authentication users with an external URL to the authentication system to reset their passwords.
+Empty by default.
+* `customauth_custom_logout` - Provide a custom logout URL for your users that will log them out using the authentication system you use.
+Empty by default.
+* `enrichment_services_enable` - Enable/disable the enrichment services.
+By default set to true.
+* `enrichment_services_url` - The url used to access the enrichment services.
+By default set to 'http://127.0.0.1'.
+* `enrichment_services_port` - The port used to access the enrichment services.
+By default set to 6666.
+* `enrichment_timeout` - Set a timeout for the enrichment services.
+By default set to 10.
+* `enrichment_hover_enable` - Enable/disable the hover over information retrieved from the enrichment modules.
+By default set to true.
+* `enrichment_hover_timeout` - Set a timeout for the hover services.
+By default set to  5.
 * `export_services_enable` - Enable/disable the import services.
 By default set to true.
 * `export_services_url` - The url used to access the export services.
 By default set to 'http://127.0.0.1'.
 * `export_services_port` - The port used to access the export services.
 By default set to 6666.